-Every year, significant changes occur that seem to shake the SEO industry to its very foundations.
-2016 was no different—throughout the year, we saw rising trends that went on to change the way we do SEO.
+Every year, significant changes seem to shake the SEO industry to its foundations.
+2016 was no different—we saw rising trends that changed how we do SEO throughout the year.
 Improving the user experience was a hot topic all year long, as was mobile-friendliness.
 And who can forget the ever-enduring regal status of content?

-Now, with 2017 here, at last, we find ourselves once again on the verge of redefining how SEO is done.
-Join us as we look to the very near future and see where SEO is headed with our Top 8 SEO Trends to Watch in 2017!
+With 2017 here, we finally find ourselves again on the verge of redefining how SEO is done.
+Join us as we look to the near future and see where SEO is headed with our Top 8 SEO Trends to Watch in 2017!

 Content vs. Links

-People say “Content is King,” but we all know links are still the most significant ranking factor.
+People say, “Content is King,” but links are still the most significant ranking factor.
 But if you look at what Google has been doing lately, it’s obvious they aren’t looking at links as the be-all and end-all anymore.
-Google has begun shifting its focus a bit, and plot twist—it isn’t user experience.
+Google has begun shifting its focus and plot twist—it isn’t user experience.

 Rising SEO trends in technology like voice search (more on this later) are causing users to ask Google more involved, specific questions.
 And as a result, Google has tried providing users with more complex, particular results.
-The way they do this is by trying to understand better what users want.
+They do this by trying to understand better what users want.

 Think “Intent over Keywords”

 Because of the complexity and specificity of recent queries, keywords are becoming less critical to an overall SEO strategy.
 And in 2019, we may even see a significant shift away from them.
-We’ve already begun using long-tail keywords to rank, which are more detailed by nature, so it shouldn’t be too hard to adjust your content to fit the new strategy.
+We’ve already begun using long-tail keywords to rank, which are more detailed by nature, so adjusting your content to fit the new strategy shouldn’t be too hard.

 Of course, you shouldn’t count out keywords completely.
-Keywords still add relevancy that can make a page an excellent match to a user’s search query.
+Keywords still add relevancy, making a page an excellent match to a user’s search query.
 Whichever you decide, remember to build your content—and your links—around answering users’ questions.
-“Intent over keywords” is the name of the game for several of 2019’s top SEO trends.
-If you can successfully match up your on-page content to give users the information they’re looking for, your rankings will likely rise.
+“Intent over keywords” is the game’s name for several of 2019’s top SEO trends.
+If you can match up your on-page content to give users the information they’re looking for, your rankings will likely rise.

 Security

 Web security will always be a hot topic in our industry.
-2015 was the year Google revived their #NoHacked campaign, which helped webmasters counter some of the web’s most common hacks.
+2015 was the year Google revived its #NoHacked campaign, which helped web admins counter some of the web’s most common hacks.
 Although we saw our fair share of hacks in 2016, hacking seemed to be less of a popular topic over the year, and as a result, we saw less of an immediate effort to solve them.
 That’s about to change in 2019.

-We’re slated to see a significant change arrive in early 2019 that has to do with security and HTTP websites.
-Starting in January, Google Chrome will begin marking HTTP sites that use password and credit card fields as “insecure.”
-For now, the entire site won’t be marked insecure, only the offending pages.
+We’re slated to see a significant change in early 2019 concerning security and HTTP websites.
+Starting in January, Google Chrome will mark HTTP sites that use password and credit card fields as “insecure.”
+The entire site won’t be marked insecure for now, only the offending pages.
 However, Google says this is “part of a long-term plan to mark all HTTP sites as non-secure.”

-All last year, Google encouraged webmasters to switch to HTTPS.
+All last year, Google encouraged web admins to switch to HTTPS.
 They even began indexing HTTPS pages by default.
 Will 2019 be the year we see the next step in their anti-HTTP campaign?
 We don’t think we’ll have to wait long to find out.

 Digital Assistants and Local Search

-Digital assistants like Google Home, Alexa, Siri, and Cortana are on the rise.
-The act of merely asking a question and hearing (re not having to read) an answer is adding a new level of convenience to users, especially on the local search level.
+Digital assistants like Google Home, Alexa, Siri, and Cortana are rising.
+The act of merely asking a question and hearing (not having to read) an answer adds a new convenience to users, especially on the local search level.
 Local queries are often asked at the moment (“Where is a pizza place near me?”), and the digital assistants housed inside mobile devices can serve up instant answers.

-We expect several local SEO strategies centered around taking advantage of digital assistants will establish themselves in the new year.
+We expect several local SEO strategies centered around leveraging digital assistants will establish themselves in the new year.
 The simple task of filling out your Google My Business page is a good start.
 Other more complex strategies will be using structured data to improve the relevancy of key landing pages to bring nearby users to a business’s physical location.
-Which brings us to…
+This brings us to…

 More SERPs Experiments